 Types of Credit Cards

-Student and secured cards may help users with no or limited credit history build responsible habits.
+2. Student and secured cards can help users with no or limited credit history build responsible habits.

 There are many types of credit cards available, each with their own perks, requirements, and conditions.
 With so many credit cards, how do you pick which one is best for you?

-It all depends on your personal financial situation, along with how you anticipate using your card—whether for travel, everyday spending, or something else.
-There’s likely a card out there for you, no matter if you have an established credit history or are just starting out.
+It all depends on your personal financial situation and the ways you anticipate using your card—for travel, everyday spending, emergencies, or anything else.
+There’s likely a card out there for you, whether you have an established credit history or are just starting out.

 Different types of credit cards are best for different uses

 When weighing credit card options, it helps to consider your goals.
-For example, you can decide whether you want to maximize rewards on eligible purchases by getting a rewards credit card, build your credit history 1, or pay down accumulated credit debt.
+For example, you can decide whether you want to maximize rewards on eligible purchases, build credit history, or pay down credit card debt.

 Credit cards with fixed rewards